theborakompanioni/azure-docs.de-de/articles/vs-azure-tools-upgrade-projects-to-the-current-version-of-the-azure-tools.md

 <properties
-   pageTitle="Upgrade von Projekten auf die aktuelle Version von Azure Tools | Microsoft Azure" description="Erfahren Sie, wie Sie ein Upgrade von Projekten auf die aktuelle Version von Azure Tools für Visual Studio durchführen." services="visual-studio-online" documentationCenter="na" authors="TomArcher"
+   pageTitle="How to upgrade projects to the current version of the Azure tools | Microsoft Azure" description="Learn how to upgrade an Azure project in Visual Studio to the current version of the Azure tools" services="visual-studio-online" documentationCenter="na" authors="TomArcher"